Best chirashi don in Singapore

 Image credit: Sushi Bar

-Sushi Bar has long been a staple in the affordable Japanese restaurant scene in Singapore.
-Their Kaisen Chirashi Don ($22.90++/$26.90++) is a bestseller, featuring thick-cut slices of salmon, yellowtail, tuna, aburi salmon belly, scallop, ikura, and tamago atop vinegared rice.
-For something more affordable, their Bara Chirashi comes in at just $19.90++, with cubed fish instead.
+The Sushi Bar has long been a staple in the affordable Japanese restaurant scene in Singapore.
+Their Bara Chirashi Don is priced at $23.90++ and comes with cubed sashimi over a bed of sushi rice.
+There’s also an Aburi Salmon Don ($25.90++) that features torced salmon slices.
+Otherwise, splurge on the Kaisen Chirashi Don ($27.90++), featuring thick-cut slices of salmon, yellowtail, tuna, aburi salmon belly, scallop, ikura, and tamago atop vinegared rice.

 Image credit: @senryosg